 ● Integration with other devices is better in Apple iOS as compared to Google Android.

 ● The running speed of iOS devices remains consistent with time.
 In contrast to this, the performance of Android devices may decline over time.

 Some of the similarities between iOS and Android are as follows

 ● The basic functions in iOS and Android are alike.
-Both the iOS and Android phones have calling, messaging, web browsing, video chat, maps, voice commands etc.
+Both iOS and Android phones have calling, messaging, web browsing, video chat, maps, voice commands, etc.

 ● The user interfaces of iOS and Android have a lot of similarities.
 Both of these support swiping, tapping, pinch and zoom etc on their phone screens

 ● 4G cellular network can be enjoyed on both iOS and Android devices.
 This is very important as cellular networks are crucial for internet surfing.